felixarntz/options-definitely/README.md

 If you have ideas on how to improve the plugin or if you discover a bug, I would appreciate if you shared them with me, right here on Github.
 In either case, please open a new issue [here](https://github.com/felixarntz/options-definitely/issues/new)!

 You can also contribute to the plugin by translating it.
-Among the plugin files, there is a `.pot` file which you can use as a starting point.
-When you're done with a translation, you can either create a pull request with the new translation files or you can send them to me manually.
+Simply visit [translate.wordpress.org](https://translate.wordpress.org/projects/wp-plugins/options-definitely) to get started.
 Note that you can help not only translating the plugin, but also the underlying library [_WPDLib_](https://github.com/felixarntz/wpdlib).